 My teaching emphasizes interdisciplinarity by merging insights from the fields of urban planning, urban studies, and urban design.
-Focusing on how scale influences issues students will face in practice, my courses cross-reference the latest insights from these three fields to generate new insights into spatial practices.
+In doing so, I emphasize the connections and disconnections between design-based and policy-based thinking, allowing students to test the strengths and limitations of each approach when contending with urban issues.
+As a result, my courses often cross-reference the latest insights from each of the traditional design fields (architecture, landscape design, and urban planning) to generate new insights into spatial practices.

 history + Theory of envd: precincts